Early Signs of Pregnancy You Might Overlook

 Dizziness and Fainting

-Most of the early signs of pregnancy start around the time you realize you’ve missed your regular period.
+Many of the early signs of pregnancy spotting around the time you realize you’ve missed your regular period.
 The combination of other signs, plus the missed period, usually send women to seek out a pregnancy test.
 For some women, the period isn’t completely missed, it’s just lighter than normal, which is why paying attention to other symptoms can be important.

 Many women believe they have an intuition about early pregnancy symptoms and they’re often correct.
 After all, who knows what’s normal for your body better than you do.
 The woman may also have some of the symptoms listed above and that contributed to her hunch.